htmiguel/Shopify-Music-Store/readme.md

-Use at your own risk.
-I am unable to assist in setting this up on your own store.
+<h1>NOTE!!: Use at your own risk.
+I am unable to assist in setting this up on your own store.</h1>

-<h1>Selling Music with Shopify</h1>
+<h2>Selling Music with Shopify</h2>

 <p>Here's a few things I learned modifying shopify to sell music at <a href="http://theghostlystore.com/collections/frontpage/products/com-truise-galactic-melt">The Ghostly Store</a></p>